thomassuedbroecker/terraform-vpc-kserve-watson-nlp/README.md

 *********************************
 ```

-## The setup of KServe on the Kuberenets cluster
+## The setup of KServe on the Kubernetes cluster

 The complete information of the installation is available in the [KServe installation documentation](https://github.com/kserve/modelmesh-serving/blob/release-0.9/docs/install/install-script.md)